Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - If it's not written down, it doesn't matter
 - Dont spend more than 5 minutes on something that doesn't matter in 5 years
+- Past and future are mental constructs, build on old evolutionary patterns that are no longer suited for modern society.
+With past comes remorse or wishing to go back and with the future comes anxiety or over-confidence.
+The present is the only useful moment, the simplest, and closest to reality.